MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 #### Apply governance

-Use governance to control expenses and mitigate risks in preproduction environments.
+Applying governance is about limiting deployment options in preproduction environments to control expenses and mitigate risks.
 In preproduction, you have flexibility to tailor configurations and deploy resources.
 The more the preproduction environment deviates from the production environment, the greater the potential risk.
 Use governance to constrain preproduction environments.
 Consider the following guidelines:

 - *Limit performance tiers*: Evaluate the performance requirements of your preproduction environments.
 Choose performance tiers that balance cost and performance.
 Services often have different tiers, and some of these tiers are more suitable for testing.
 Some services have tiers that offer production-like features but don't come with an SLA.
 These services reduce costs but still provide the necessary functionality for testing and development.